What Is God’s Glory?

 “God is in a class by himself.
 He has infinite perfections, infinite greatness, and infinite worth.”

 You can’t do that with the word beauty.
-There are some words in our vocabulary which we can communicate with not because we can say them, but because we see them.
+There are some words in our vocabulary that we can communicate with not because we can say them, but because we see them.
 We can point.
-If we point at enough things and see enough things together and say, “That’s it, that’s it, that’s it,” we might be able to have a common sense of beauty.
-But you try to put the word beauty into words, it would be very, very difficult.
+If we point at enough things and see enough things together and say, “That’s it!
+That’s it.
+That’s it,” we might be able to have a common sense of beauty.
+But when you try to put the word beauty into words, it is very, very difficult.

-The same thing with the word glory.
-So how shall I do it?
-You have got to try because we can’t just leave it for people to fill up on their own.
-So here is the way I am going to try to do it.
-I am going to take it and contrast it biblically with the word holy and ask, “What is the difference between the holiness of God and the glory of God.”
-In doing that, I think we get a little handle on the nature of this term, the glory of God.
-So that is the way I am going to try to do it.
+It’s the same thing with the word glory.
+So, how shall I do it?
+You have to try, because we can’t just leave it for people to fill up on their own.
+Here is the way I am going to try to do it.
+I am going to take it and contrast it biblically with the word holy and ask, “What is the difference between the holiness of God and the glory of God?”
+In doing that, I think we get a little handle on the nature of this term the glory of God.
+That is the way I am going to try to do it.

 The holiness of God is, I think, his being in a class by himself in his perfection and greatness and worth.
-His perfection and his greatness and his worth are of such a distinct and separated category — we have been taught that holy means separate — that he is in a class by himself.
+His perfection and his greatness and his worth are of such a distinct and separated category — we have been taught that the word holy means separate — that he is in a class by himself.
 He has infinite perfections, infinite greatness, and infinite worth.

-His holiness is what he is as God that nobody else is.
+His holiness is what he is, as God, that nobody else is.
 It is his quality of perfection that can’t be improved upon, that can’t be imitated, that is incomparable, that determines all that he is and is determined by nothing from outside him.
-It signifies his infinite worth, his intrinsic, infinite worth, his intrinsic, infinite value.
+It signifies his infinite worth — his intrinsic, infinite value.

-Now when Isaiah 6:3 says that angels are crying, “Holy, holy, holy is the Lord God almighty” — the next thing they say is this — “The whole earth is full of his” — and you might have expected him to say holiness.
-And he doesn’t say holiness.
-He says glory.
+Now when Isaiah 6:3 says that one angel is crying to another, “Holy, holy, holy is the Lord of hosts,” the next thing he says is this: “The whole earth is full of his . . . ” You might have expected him to say, “holiness,” but he doesn’t say that.
+He says, “glory.”

-Intrinsically holy, intrinsically holy, and the whole earth is full of his glory from which I stab at a definition by saying the glory of God is the manifest beauty of his holiness.
-It is the going public of his holiness.
+Intrinsically holy, and the whole earth is full of his glory — from which I stab at a definition, by saying that the glory of God is the manifest beauty of his holiness.
+It is the going-public of his holiness.
 It is the way he puts his holiness on display for people to apprehend.
-So the glory of God is the holiness of God made manifest.
+So, the glory of God is the holiness of God made manifest.

 Listen to this word from Leviticus 10:3.
-God says he will be shown to be holy among those who are near him and before all the people he will be glorified.
+God says he will be shown to be holy among those who are near him, and before all the people he will be glorified.
 “I will be shown to be holy,” he says.
-“And among all the people” — say it another way — “I will be glorified.”
-So to see, to apprehend and to reckon with his holiness and in some sense perceive it is to see glory and, thus, to glorify him.
+“And among all the people” — to say it another way — “I will be glorified.”
+So to see, to apprehend, and to reckon with his holiness (and, in some sense, to perceive it) is to see glory and, thus, to glorify him.